vikrant7/mobile-vod-bottleneck-lstm/README.md

 To get list of training, validation and test dataset (make sure to change path of dataset in the scripts):
  * for basenet training run **`datasets/get_VID_list.py`** script.
  * for sequential training of LSTM layers run **`datasets/get_VID_seqs_list.py`** script.

-Note: Output of this scripts is already in the repo, so no need to run it again.
+**Note: Output of this scripts is already in the repo, so no need to run it again**

 Two custom Pytorch Dataset classes are written in **`datasets/vid_dataset.py`** which ingests this dataset and